Aashvark/Oiseau/README.md

 String - this data type can store any string of characters.
 Strings must be surrounded with double-quotes, if you want to use a double quote in your string you have to escape it using '\'.
 Example: "\"Example\""

-Storage - this datatype can store any amount of the previously mentioned datatypes. thety have to be surrounded by the greater-than and less-than signs, aka '<' and '>'.
+Storage - this datatype can store any amount of the previously mentioned datatypes and something extra, KEY-VALUE PAIRS.
+They have to be surrounded by the greater-than and less-than signs, aka '<' and '>'.

 Using this knowledge we can now start making variables, you do it as shown here:
 ```javascript